-Stenn Financial, an invoice financing firm, has launched a US$300mn fund to tap the manufacturing hubs of emerging Asia that are “pretty much untouched by banks”.
+Stenn has launched a $300 million (USD) fund to tap the manufacturing hubs of emerging Asia that are ‘untouched by banks’.

-The UK-based company, with an office in Singapore, has combined its own capital with that of alternative asset manager Crayhill Capital Management to launch a platform for acquiring 120-day trade receivables from SMEs in China and Southeast Asia.
+The UK-based company, with an office in Singapore, has combined its own capital with that of alternative asset manager Crayhill Capital Management L.P. to launch a platform for acquiring 120-day trade receivables from SMEs in China and South East Asia.

 The launch comes at a time when many traditional financial institutions are vacating the space as they de-risk their balance sheets and focus their resources on core sectors and geographies.
 The short-term funding is designed to free up capital for these manufacturers, typically in the consumer goods space, to continue meeting orders from large retailers in the west.